kolkhis/tech-notes/hashicorp/terraform/variables.md

 Terraform uses a bunch of different environment variables to customize behavior.

+The one from the previous section is used to define custom variables for our Terraform configs:

 - `TF_VAR_name`: Set variables to be used (by name) within Terraform configurations.
     - These are checked **last** for a value.

+The rest that follow all change the behavior of Terraform itself.

 - `TF_LOG`: Enables logging (to stderr).
 Set its value to a log level to see those logs.